 • Step 6 – Cover and simmer

-This is one the best ‘set-it and forget-it’ slow cooker split pea soup recipes.
-You can add all the ingredients to your slow cooker and cook on low for 8 hours or high for 4 hours or until the peas have cooked.
+This is the best soup to “set-it-and-forget-it” and one of my favorite slow cooker split pea recipes.
+Just add all the ingredients to your slow cooker, then cook on low for 8 hours or on high for 4 hours, until the peas are tender.

 Freezing Ham and Split Pea Soup

-This Ham and Split Pea Soup freezes really well too and will keep well sealed for up to 3 months.
-I like to stock pile my freezer and I have a filling, hearty meal whenever I’m craving soup.
-Freeze in individual serving containers so thawing is easier and quicker this way, you’ll be to thaw as many portions as you need at the time.
+This Ham and Split Pea Soup freezes really well and will stay fresh, sealed, for up to 3 months.
+In addition, I like stockpile my freezer so I always have a filling, hearty meal whenever I’m craving soup.
+Freeze it in individual serving containers for easier and quicker thawing—you’ll be able to thaw as many portions as you need at a time.
+It’s perfect for cold weather days!

-• Some people like the soup thicker, some like it thinner.
-This is a personal choice so you will need adjust the liquid accordingly.
+Typically, I’ve found that some people prefer their soup thicker, while others like it thinner.
+This is a personal choice, so you’ll need to adjust the liquid accordingly.
+You can add water or extra broth to achieve your desired consistency.

-• You will need to be mindful of the sodium level.
-You’ll notice there is no added salt because there is salt in the ham, ham bone and the stock.
+You will need to be mindful of the sodium level.
+For this reason, you’ll notice there is no added salt because the ham, the leftover meaty ham bone, and the stock already contain plenty of salt.

 If you’ve made this Ham and Split Pea Soup or any other recipe leave a comment below.
 I love to hear from my readers!